 Warrants and Convertibles are a type of derivative investment securities.
 Both these types of options give investors a right to further invest in certain securities of the company.
 Specifically, a warrant gives investors a right to buy an underlying security at a certain rate in the future.
-Convertibles, on the other hand, allow investors to convert their security into the common stock in the future.
-Thus, both these securities help investors to maximize their returns and are the available investment options.
-But both these are not the same, hence it is important how these two instruments should be used and the purpose thereof.
+On the other hand, Convertibles allow investors to convert their security into the common stock in the future.
+Thus, both these securities help investors maximize their returns and are the available investment options.
+But both these are not the same.
+Hence it is important how these two instruments should be used and the purpose thereof.
 Therefore, investors should know and appreciate the difference between warrants and convertibles.

 Before we detail the difference between warrants and convertibles, it is important that investors understand what the two terms mean.

 It gives investors a right to buy the underlying share, bond, or any other security at a certain future date and at a specific price.
 However, investors have no obligation to buy the underlying security at that time and at that price.
 Moreover, if an investor decides to exercise the warrant, then they need to pay the pre-decided money to buy the stock or security, or the instrument.
 Many features of a warrant are the same as that of options.

 Every warrant carries the information on the number of underlying security an investor can buy and at what price, and at what date.
 The time period of a warrant varies and could be of several years.
 Investors can trade warrants as well, and their value depends on two things – time and intrinsic value.
 The value of a warrant will be more if the time left until expiration is more.
 Similar will be the situation of the warrant value if the market price of the underlying security is more than its exercise price.